So why exactly is JSON so popular? JSON (JavaScript Object Notation) has several advantages as seen below.

 }- Numbers in JSON are decimal digits (base 10).
 This means numbers are integers (implemented as double precision) with a fractional and/or exponent part

-- Exceptions worth highlighting are that leading zeros, Infinity & NaN are NOT permitted
+- Exceptions worth highlighting are that leading zeros, Infinity and NaN are NOT permitted

 - The following array has valid numbers: